akshayar/cassandra-to-keyspaces-replication/cassandra-cdc/datastax-cdc-pulsar/cassandra-to-keyspaces-replication/apache-pulsar-deployment.md

 ```

-7. Edit terraform.tfvars file and update region,VpcID, availability_zone , subnet_id and base_cidr_block.
+5. Create Pulsar nodes in the private subnet of the VPC of Cassandra cluster.
+Edit terraform.tfvars file and update region,VpcID, availability_zone , subnet_id and base_cidr_block.
-8. Execute deployment steps.
+6. Execute following command to create EC2 instnaces required to host Apache Pulsar.
 The deployment steps will promopt-"Do you want to perform these actions?".
 Enter yes.
 ```shell
 cd ${AWS_DEPLOYMENT_HOME}
 terraform init
 terraform apply
 ```
+7. Set environment variables and use those to create the config file which will be used further.
 ```
 PULSAR_SERVICE_VALUE=`cat terraform.tfstate | jq -r .outputs.pulsar_service_url.value`
 echo $PULSAR_SERVICE_VALUE